wlillisdev/hangman/README.md

 # Aim of Game

 The goal of this Game is to create an interactive word game that is both fun a challenging for the user.
 It will be programmed entirely in Python and run on Code Institute Huroko app.
 I picked hangman as it a popular word game that i enjoyed playing as a child with just a pen and paper.
 If you are not familiar with the game check it out here [find out more](https://en.wikipedia.org/wiki/Hangman_(game)) I have put a modern twist on an old game by using python code.
-Word games are loved all over the world by both kids and adults and have and have shown to have a number of great benefits for the user [find out more](https://www.wordunscramble.io/articles/benefits-of-playing-word-games) It is also a cool way for a developer or even a full stack student to relax and enjoy a few word games in-between dealing with coding challenges.
+Word games are loved all over the world by both kids and adults and have shown to have a number of great benefits for the user [find out more](https://www.wordunscramble.io/articles/benefits-of-playing-word-games) It is also a cool way for a developer or even a full stack student to relax and enjoy a few word games in-between dealing with coding challenges.

 # How to Play
   - The aim of the game is to guess the hidden word that is generated at random by the game